Nexeya

 Nexeya is a French company specialising in the design and development of electronic equipment for the aeronautics, defence, energy, rail, and aerospace sectors.
 With more than 800 employees, its primary establishments are located in Toulouse, Massy (Essonne) and La Couronne (Charente).
-The company became in 2019 a subsidiary of the German company Hensoldt.
-Space and defense activities have, however, been retained in a new company, called Hemeria, which employs 200 people and has a turnover of € 36 million.
+In 2019, the company became a subsidiary of the German company Hensoldt.
+Space and defense activities have, however, been retained in a new company, called Hemeria, which employs 200 people and has a turnover of €36 million.

 History

 Created in 1997 under the name Eurilogic, Nexeya gradually increased its revenue thanks to both internal growth and external acquisitions.
 Its activities focus on the aeronautics, defence, aerospace, energy, and transport sectors.
-The company’s development can be split into 3 phases :
+The company's development can be split into 3 phases :